lxc/incus/doc/userns-idmap.md

 size 65536; this allows for POSIX compliance and a `nobody` user inside the container.

-To select a specific map, the `security.idmap.base` key will let you override the auto-detection mechanism and tell Incus what host UID/GID you want to use as the base for the container.
+To use a specific map, the `security.idmap.base` key will let you tell Incus what host UID/GID to use as the base for the container, with the range size coming from `security.idmap.size` (defaulting to 65536).
+Such a range is not isolated and can be shared by any number of containers using the same base, it therefore can't be combined with `security.idmap.isolated`.
+Isolated containers are allocated their range away from those fixed ranges.

 These properties require a container reboot to take effect.